Mehmet Saygin Seyfioglu

 I am a PhD candidate at the Graphics and Imaging Laboratory at the University of Washington, Seattle, where I work with Prof. Linda Shapiro and Prof. Ranjay Krishna.
 My research, situated at the intersection of vision and language, spans areas such as visual instruction tuning, self-supervised learning, and diffusion models.
 My work has been supported by the Fulbright Fellowship (2019-2021), the Garvey Institute (2021-2022) and Microsoft (2023-2024).

-During my PhD, I interned at Amazon during the summers of 2020-2023, where I worked on a range of projects, from self-supervised learning to diffusion models.
-Prior to my PhD, I worked at a tech company in Turkey for 2 years as a machine learning researcher on various projects on vision and language.
+Currently, I am a Research Scientist Intern at Google working on diffusion models.
+Previously, I interned at Amazon during the summers of 2020-2023, where I worked on a range of projects, from self-supervised learning to diffusion models.
+Prior to my PhD, I worked at a tech company in Turkey for two years as a machine learning researcher on various projects on vision and language.

 I will be entering the job market around September 2024.
 Please feel free to reach out if you believe that I am a good fit!